-We've already discussed in previous postings how yoga can be used in so many ways, like helping to improve and increase concentration, helping with self-esteem & confidence, to even being used along with practices like meditation to get better mind-body control, and relaxation.
+By now, it’s no secrete, yoga’s many heath benefits.
+From helping improve and increase concentration, to self-esteem & confidence, even combining with practices such as meditation to get better mind-body control, and relaxation.

-Additionally the IJOY provides findings from various studies linking yoga to helping to reduce physiological, emotional, and spiritual pain, as well as helping to improve respiratory and cardiovascular functioning.
+Additionally the IJOY provides findings from various studies linking yoga to helping to reduce physiological, emotional, and spiritual pain.
+Simulatensouly, studies have found evidence supportive of yoga and ties to improved respiratory and cardiovascular functioning.

-Yoga and boot camp might seem incompatible at first glance, especially when most people think of boot camp as this rigorous intense workout, and yoga as a calming slow routine.
+Yoga and boo camp might seem incompatible at first glance.
+Specifically, bootcamp is thought of as a rigorous intense workout.
+While imagining yoga as calming, a relatively slow, mild routine.
+In some sense and styles this may be accurate.
 However, there are ways for you to combine these two practices seamlessly, in a cohesive or fusion-like manner.

 It can be perfect for beginner yogis, young yogis, men, women, seniors, you name it, yoga is amazing!